MicrosoftDocs/win32/desktop-src/WinAuto/content-of-descriptive-properties.md

 -   [Choosing Which Properties to Support](choosing-which-properties-to-support.md)
 -   [Choosing the Content for Descriptive Properties](choosing-the-content-for-descriptive-properties.md)

-For information about the parameters and return values of these properties, see the [**IAccessible**](/windows/desktop/api/oleacc/nn-oleacc-iaccessible) section of the Microsoft Active Accessibility[C/C++ Reference](c-c---reference.md).
+For information about the parameters and return values of these properties, see the [**IAccessible**](/windows/desktop/api/oleacc/nn-oleacc-iaccessible) section of the Microsoft Active Accessibility [C/C++ Reference](c-c---reference.md).